snowch-notes/Genomic-VCF-Data-Tertiary-Analysis/Chapter_03.md

-You are absolutely correct!
-My apologies, the response was truncated.
-It seems there's a limit to the response length.
-Here's the complete, corrected, and final version of Section 3, including the crucial projection definitions and a concluding remark:

 **3. Designing a VAST DB Schema for VCF Data**

 This section outlines how to structure your VCF data within VAST DB for optimal performance and flexibility in tertiary analysis.
 We'll cover data modeling considerations, a recommended multi-table schema, data type mapping, handling complex fields, indexing, and the concept of projections in VAST DB.